playingvoid/Java/MarketPlace-SparkJava/README.md

 ## System Design:
 ### Verbs
 System has been visualized in terms of RESTful APIs.
 See further for section **Sample Requests**:
 1. ***Add*** an InternetPlan (RESTApi support is not provided for this, but tested via unit test framework)
 2. ***Add/Update*** an User (see SampleRequest.txt )
 3. ***SignUp*** an existing User for an existing InternetPlan for a Threshold (see SampleRequest.txt )
-4. ***Un SignUp*** an already signed up user for a plan (RESTApi support is not provided for this, but tested via unit test framework).
+4. ***Un SignUp*** an already signed up user for a plan (RESTApi support is not provided for this, but tested via unit test framework)
 5. ***Get*** plan’s data and Update a plan’s price per month.
 This is the triggering action which registers relevant users to notification system (see SampleRequest.txt)
 6. ***Get*** information of all the notifications in the system (RESTApi support is not provided for this, but tested via unit test framework)
 7. ***Get*** information of all the notifications in the system for a User (RESTApi support is not provided for this, but tested via unit test framework)
 8. ***Generate*** and Clears all notifications from the system (see SampleRequest.txt )

 ### Components / Classes:
 Components are not designed in terms of Interfaces or abstract classes.
 In current problem scope I decided not to use it.
 In later versions I'll introduce it.
 Every class is concrete in nature.
 Singleton pattern are used basically because there is no database support.
 1. **Main**: Definition of service end points. sparkjava web framework (http://sparkjava.com/) to have a light weight REST based system in place.
-You need to have Java 8 installed (needs java path variables configurations).
+You need to have Java 8 installed (needs java path variables configurations)
 2. **MarketPlace**: (Singleton) Maintains market place data – basically Users and Plans.
 This is also the main entry point of all logical operations (APIs) in the Market place system.
 3. **InternetPlan**: Encapsulate an internet plan.
 Encapsulates all the user who are signing up for a concrete plan.
 4. **User**: Encapsulates user information.
 5. **NotificationSystem**: (Singleton) maintains all the registered notification in the system at one point.
 This information is maintained at per user basis.
 6. **Tier**: Just an enum to represent Tier of an internet plan.
 Currently it is playing no role in any logic in the system.
 7. **Money**: Encapsulates the money in the system.
 Helps in representing price per month or threshold.
 Code for this is taken from internet.
 8. **AppConfig**: (Singleton) – Reads application configuration from the resources/config.properties file.
 9. **Logger**: (Singleton) – For logging purpose
 10. **AppUtil**: Couple of util functions.

 ## Proposed Enhancements
 1. Introduce database/persistence